ThibaultBee/StreamPack/docs/Streamers.md

 Multiple streamers are available depending on the number of independent outputs you want to
 have:

-- `SingleStreamer`: for a single output (live or record)
+- `SingleStreamer`: for a single output (example: live or record)
-- `DualStreamer`: for 2 independent outputs (live and record/record audio in file and video in another file)
+- `DualStreamer`: for 2 independent outputs (example: live stream and record)
-- for multiple outputs, you can use the `StreamerPipeline` class that allows to create a custom pipeline with multiple independent outputs.
+- for multiple outputs, you can use the `StreamerPipeline` class that allows to create more complex pipeline with multiple independent outputs (example: audio in one file, video in another file)

 ## Single streamers